The Power of One Big Thing: Exploring the Hedgehog Concept in Business Strategy

 The second circle is best in the world, which refers to what the organization can be the best at.

-The third circle is an economic engine, which refers to what best drives the organization's economic or resource engine.
+The third circle is an economic engine, which refers to what best drives the organization's financial or resource engine.

 By finding the intersection of these three circles, organizations can identify their core strengths and focus on what they do best.